To install and run Flutter, your development environment must meet these minimum requirements:

 Then, navigate to http://localhost:8000/?port=8080 in your Chrome browser.

-To activate these, you will create a new analysis_options.yaml file to include these options.
+To activate these, you need to create a new analysis_options.yaml file to include these options.
 (If you have an existing analysis_options.yaml file, you can update it)

 include: package:flutter/analysis_options_user.yaml analyzer: optional-checks: chrome-os-manifest-checks